Most Active Stories

 Volunteers Lay 90K Wreaths At Arlington Cemetery

-Thousands of wreaths were laid around the world Saturday and at Arlington National Cemetery as part of the 20th anniversary of an effort honoring the nation's veterans for their service.
+Thousands of wreaths were laid around the country Saturday and at Arlington National Cemetery as part of the 20th anniversary of an effort honoring the nation's veterans for their service.

 "We had a tremendous crowd," Worcester said.
 "They're telling me we had close to 20,000 [people]."